 Dose may vary from person to person, but general guidelines are as follows:

-- Dried herb (used for tea): 1 - 2 tsp dried flowers or flowering tops steeped in 8 oz. hot water for 1/2 hour; drink 2 - 3 cups daily
+- Dried herb (used for tea): 1 to 2 tsp dried flowers or flowering tops steeped in 8 oz. hot water for 1/2 hour; drink 2 to 3 cups daily

-- Standardized red clover isoflavone extracts: directions on product labels should be carefully followed
+- Standardized red clover isoflavone extracts: follow directions on product labels carefully

-- Topical treatment (such as for psoriasis or eczema): an infusion, liquid extract, or ointment containing 10 - 15% flowerheads; apply as needed unless irritation develops.
-Do not apply to an open wound without a doctor's supervision.
+- Topical treatment (such as for psoriasis or eczema): an infusion, liquid extract, or ointment containing 10 to 15% flower heads; apply as needed unless irritation develops.
+DO NOT apply to an open wound without a doctor's supervision.